nimaid/nimaid.github.io/acnh/flower_codes/index.md

 ... as this will give you a flower with a valid genome in addition to a near 100% chance of cloning itself overnight when planted.
 Plus, the flower will be ridiculously shiny!

-## Magic Flowers Explanation
+## Rainbow Flowers Explanation

-If you want some of the feeling of accomplishment that comes with breeding all the colors of flower yourself, but don't *actually* want to do all those convoluted steps, you might want to order some flowers from the Magic Flower Item Code Table!
+If you want some of the feeling of accomplishment that comes with breeding all the colors of flower yourself, but don't *actually* want to do all those convoluted steps, you might want to order some flowers from the Rainbow Flower Item Code Table!

-These flowers are also a valid genome for their color, and have all the same breeding perks as the other ones.
-However, their genes were specially chosen because they allow the flower to be cloned and then bred with itself to produce every possible color!
-It's like a flower lottery, keep watering them and try your luck for all the colors you want!
+These flowers also have a valid genome for their color, in addition to the same breeding perks as the other ones.
+However, their genes were specifically chosen because they allow the flower to be cloned and then bred with itself to produce every possible color of that flower!
+It's like a flower lottery, keep watering them and try your luck for the colors of !

 ## Premade Order Commands